Getting Started

 Sign the CLA

 Before you can contribute to Kubernetes, you will need to sign the Contributor License Agreement.
+The easiest way to do so is to open a PR against the contributor playground repo, you can find an example PR here.

 Code of Conduct